-We were informed by the Ohio EPA that a significant deficiency in the 400,000-gallon ground storage tank had been identified on January 24th 2023 We are implementing a corrective action plan which is to rehabilitate the storage tank contingent on the approval of OPWC funding, and the latest anticipated completion date is 4/1/2026 by as prescribed by the Ohio EPA.
+We were informed by the Ohio EPA that a significant deficiency in the 400,000-gallon ground storage tank had been identified on January 24th, 2023.
+We are currently under contract with ARCADIS for the rehabilitation and painting of the 400,000-gallon ground storage tank.
+It is estimated that the rehabilitation project will begin in the Fall of 2025, weather-dependent.